-Tennessee and the Smoky Mountain area are known for the beauty that nature has blessed them with, in the form of gorgeous mountain views, bubbling streams, lovely waterfalls, and colorfully beautiful birds!
-Just what type of bird could an enthusiast find in the region?
+Tennessee and the Smoky Mountain area are known for their natural beauty.
+Whether it be in the form of gorgeous mountain views, bubbling streams, lovely waterfalls, and colorfully beautiful birds!
+What type of bird could an enthusiast find in the region?
 Here are 10 of the most eye-catching species of beautiful Tennessee birds:

 1. The Goldfinch